rewonc/rewonc.github.io-deprecated/_posts/2014-11-03-A-thousand-nails-and-three-threads.markdown

 ![Little doggy woggy source]({{site.url}}/img/doggysrc.png)

 Not bad for a totally random algorithm.
-I let it run for about a minute or two before stopping it.
 Here's some things I learned from implementing this simple algorithm:

 * It didn't actually complete.
-It only drew 1403 lines before I stopped it.
+It only drew 1403 lines before I stopped it, which was around a minute in--very slow!
 The random search method drew lots of lines initially but slowed down around the ~1000 mark.
 As it only did ~1400 lines in about a minute, I'd say we have quite a few optimizations we could make.

 * Even though there's only 1403 lines, which represents a tiny fraction of the information in the image, the dog is still recognizable for the most part.
 This means we probably don't need to draw _all_ the image information to get a good enough representation of it.